Andre-42/CodeInstitute-CSS-HTML_coffeeAtlas/README.md

 This has been achieved by:
 * Using semantic HTML e.g., header, main, section, footer, etc.
-* Using hover functionality on interactive content and employing alternative means for touchscreen usage
+* Using hover functionality on interactive content and employing alternative means for touchscreen usage.
-* Choosing a simple font style for better readability
+* Choosing a simple font style for better readability.
 * Using contrasting colors as best as possible between background and text within the given color scheme.

 Accessibility has been tested with Lighthouse in google developer tools, refere to [test section](#testing).